eclipse-archived/ceylon-lang.org/documentation/tour/classes.md

 declaration with no parameter list.

 Code that uses `Polar` never needs to know if an attribute is a simple attribute or a getter.
-No that we know about getters, we could rewrite our `description` attribute as a getter, without affecting any code that uses it.
+Now that we know about getters, we could rewrite our `description` attribute as a getter, without affecting any code that uses it.

     shared String description {
         if (exists label) {